Security and IT teams work with — and manage — some of the most sophisticated tools on the planet.

 But switching out or replacing tools is daunting.
 The reasons can range from vetting, setting up, and integrating a new security solution to training and getting buy-in from leadership and employees.

-A CAASM platform is driven by open APIs, allowing for adding, removing, and replacing tools while still supporting each data source.
+A CAASM solution is driven by open APIs, allowing for adding, removing, and replacing tools while still supporting each data source.
 Even when tools change, security and IT professionals have the same visibility, query functionality, and response actions as before.